edysfy/Group_website/uxDesign.md

 ## User authentication and features.

-We now needed to design the UI for the login and signup processes. <br><br>
+We needed to design the UI for the login and signup processes. <br><br>
 But first, We received feedback from the users changing the icons for 'signup' and 'login' to text, as there was some issue with them navigating the application.
 So we made the following changes to the navbar.

   <p align="center">